LIFE OF ADOLF HITLER

 Adolf Hitler was born on April 20th 1889 in Braunau am Inn, Austria-Hungary.
 In 1892, when Hitler was just three years old his family moved to Germany, but would soon return to Austria in 1894.
 Hitler’s father, Alois, farmed and developed a career in the customs bureau.
 The return to Austria is also around the time that Adolf Hitler began to develop intense conflicts with his father and his school.
 As a child, Adolf was known for being very moody and grew hostile and resentful towards his father for his decision to move his family.
 As well, Adolf’s first intention in life was to become a painter and he wanted to attend classical art school, but was forced to pursue other efforts due to the wishes of his father.
-After the death of his father in 1903, Hitler soon left school and moved to Vienna in 1905.
+After the death of his father in 1903, Hitler soon left school and moved to Vienna, Austria in 1905.

 In Vienna, Hitler lived an impoverished lifestyle.
 He made very little money as a general labourer and by selling watercolor works of art on the streets of the city.
 Also, his mother Klara, helped support him with what money she could.
 He applied to enter the Academy of Fine Arts in Vienna in 1907 and again in 1908 but was rejected both times.
 When his mother died in late 1907, Hitler was forced to live in hostels and homeless shelters.